MicrosoftDocs/nav-content/dynamics-nav-app/finance-invite-external-accountant.md

 ---
-title: Add your external accountant to your Financials
+title: Add your external accountant to your Dynamics NAV
 description: Learn how you can invite your external accountant to your Dynamics NAV.
 author: edupont04